anukaal/BANDIT/README.md

 Then I have solved this using **"ssh bandit18@bandit.labs.overthewire.org -p 2220 cat readme"** directly not getting into bandit18.

      PASSWORD : IueksS7Ubh8G3DCwVzrTd8rAVOwq3M5x

+Level 19 to 20:

+To gain access to the next level, you should use the setuid binary in the homedirectory. setuid is (short for "set user ID" and "set group ID")